 You can also create your own first-aid kit by filling any container with bandages, pain reliever, burn cream, antiseptic wipes, tweezers, a thermometer, a pair of safety scissors, antacid tablets, and antihistamine.
 Whether you purchase a first-aid kit or make your own, be sure to periodically inspect and replace the items inside if they’re expired.

 Sage Advice: Add motion sickness pills to your first-aid kit, especially if you plan to travel on mountain roads with a lot of switchbacks.
+Or, go with a natural option by packing lavender essential oil.
+Apply a few drops behind the ears or by your navel to battle nausea and motion sickness.

 Sunscreen and Lip Balm — Sunscreen in winter?
 Oh, yes!
 If the sun is shining, you are at risk of absorbing the harmful rays that can cause skin cancer, even if it’s as cold as Dante’s Ninth Circle of Hell.
 You’ll also want Chapstick to create a protective barrier between your kisser and the frigid wind.